Meet the Deposition Skills Faculty

 Marie received KU Law's Distinguished Alumni Award in 2017.
 She was named a Best Lawyer in America from 2018-16, a Missouri Super Lawyer from 2005-2016, and a Top 50 Kansas & Missouri Women Super Lawyer from 2015-16.
 In 2008, the Kansas City Business Journal recognized Marie as one of 25 "Women Who Mean Business" for her career accomplishments and her contributions to the success of other women in the community.

-This is Marie's eighth year serving as a Workshop faculty member.
+This is Marie's ninth year serving as a Workshop faculty member.